 - To really take advantage of the region, car hire is recommended

 - The charming owner lives discretely on site

 The chateau has five bedrooms on two floors, each with a private bathroom.
 Two bedrooms have ante-rooms with additional beds that are perfect for small children.
-We can accommodate up to 12 guests in total.
-Four of the bedrooms have a view of the park, whilst the fifth looks out to the wood behind the chateau.
+We can accommodate up to 13 guests in total (10 adults + 3 children) Four of the bedrooms have a view of the park, whilst the fifth looks out to the wood behind the chateau.